This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 With only a few tweaks, I think this simple chocolate cake makes for one of the best single layer, iced or un-iced cakes of all time.
 And a good contender in the layer cake category too.
 I mostly make it as a tray or round cake but it makes an ideal base for all manner of occasions.

-This Chocolate Muscovado Cake is one of my cornerstone recipes.
+This muscovado sugar based cake is one of my cornerstone recipes.
 I pull it out at all occasions when I just need a moist and tasty chocolate sponge.
 Its extremely easy and incredibly forgiving but the reward for your massive lack of effort is disproportionately awesome.

 The basis of the recipe stems from Nigella Lawson’s Dense Chocolate Loaf Cake from How to be Domestic Goddess which is easily one of the best and greatest cookbooks of all time.